ARox2005/Project_Exam_Seating_Arrangement/README.md

 - **Error Handling**:
   - Raises an alert if the number of students exceeds the total available capacity.

+### **Attendance Sheet Generator**
+- Generates attendance sheets based on the seating arrangement, including:
+  - Roll numbers, names, and space for student signatures.
+  - Space for invigilator and teaching assistant (TA) signatures.

+- Saves the attendance sheet in Excel format with placeholder rows for invigilator and TA signatures.

 ### **Outputs**
 1. **Seating Arrangement (op_1)**:
    - Contains columns: `Date`, `Day`, `Room`, `Allocated_students_count`, `Morning`, `Evening`, and `Roll_list` (with roll numbers of students separated by semicolons).